-- It is arguably undesirable that suppliers need to have separate BRP agreements in each Nordic market. - BRP costs are arguably at risk from a lack of choice and completion. - Incummbent suppliers companies may be losing too much skill base to BRPs - BRPs may be a Hurdle to demand side innovation.
+- It is undesirable (especially for suppliers that are their own BRP) that suppliers need to have separate BRP agreements in each Nordic market. - BRP costs are arguably at risk from a lack of choice and competition (re. independent BRPs) - Suppliers may be losing too much demand side skills base to BRPs - BRPs may be obstacle to demand side innovation.

-- A single Nordic BRP agreement should be possible - More competition should be stimulated in the BRP market - Incubent and large suppliers should be required to maintain sufficient expertise in BRP and demand side issues. - BRP role in innovation should be investigated further.
+- Single BRP agreements across Nordic markets - More competition should be stimulated in the BRP market - Suppliers should be encouraged to maintain sufficient expertise in BRP and demand side issues - BRP role in innovation should be investigated further.